 Standardization of care

 Speaking of data and its value, a lot of healthcare organizations are yet to discover the full potential of clean accurate data.
-Data derived from supply chain in the future will be transaction-focused and leveraged business wide.
+Data derived from the supply chain in the future will be transaction-focused and leveraged business-wide.

 GHX interviewees claimed that the future supply chain will sit on a ‘goldmine’ of outcomes data that will then be captured and used for better patient care decision making.
 The more data is collected, the more every department across an organization will get an in on where there is real value.

 It will expand to wherever the patient goes

 Besides residing within the in-patient/out-patient facility, the future healthcare supply chain will also expand to wherever the patient is physically located.
 This is the result of greater consolidation and collaboration among health systems such as telemedicine networks, homecare/nursing home partnerships, etc. It also helps with reducing patient readmission rates, a factor that has become crucial ever since the introduction of healthcare reform.
 The healthcare supply chain of the future will concern itself with making sure that patients receive care whenever they need it, wherever they are, without having to return to the hospital.

 Healthcare role players predict a “clinically integrated supply chain” where supply chain professionals and clinicians will work closely together.
 Physicians will use the supply chain as grounds for guidance, support and knowledge on product price point, outcomes and alternatives – in an effort to adjust their process for the best interest of patients.